MikkoMMM/SpecuSim/README.md

 pip install -r requirements.txt

 ## AI models
 You'll also need an AI model to use the natural language processing features.
-It's to be placed in the ai directory.
+It's to be placed in the language_models directory.
 The PyTorch version of the original AID2 model is being distributed by bittorrent:

 [Torrent File](model.torrent)